sblu/PyLifter/README.md

 # PyLifter

 PyLifter is an open-source Python library and toolkit for controlling **MyLifter** motorized winch systems via Bluetooth Low Energy (BLE).
-It was developed by reverse-engineering the official Android application protocol.
+It was developed using the official MyLifter Android app as a reference for the BLE protocol.

 ## Features